Imagine a train ride, rolling across the countryside, through the mountain passes, and through historic towns.

 Arizona: Grand Canyon Railway

-The Grand Canyon Railway is a historic passenger train that departs Williams, Arizona, and makes its way through Grand Canyon Village.
+The Grand Canyon Railway is a historic passenger train that departs from Williams, Arizona, and makes its way through Grand Canyon Village.

 These tours take passengers deep into the Grand Canyon, across the desert landscape, and into the lush green forests on an adventure that's been taking place since 1901.